Tatsh/ipv6-config-update/README.md

 This program updates configuration files which contain a CIDR of your IPv6 network.
 An example would be `smb.conf` under the `hosts allow` option.
 If an update is made on this file, you may want to reload the `smb` unit.
-This application is fully controlled by settings which are located at `/etc/ipv6-config-update.conf`.
+This application is fully controlled by settings.

 You may want this to run periodically if your ISP uses DHCPv6 and may change the IP randomly (or when the lease expires).

 ## Settings

+Located in XDG location such as `~/.config/Tatsh/ipv6-config-update.conf`.
+If running as root, `/etc/ipv6-config-update.conf` will be used.

 ```ini
 [main]